steipete/steipete.com/_posts/2020-05-19-the-lgultrafine5k-kerneltask-and-me.md

 Though the above issue was solved, there is a new bug that started happening with the 16-inch MacBook Pro: Sometimes after wakeup, the gamma settings of the screen are way off (usually too bright, but it can also be [too dark](https://twitter.com/tkanzakic/status/1263345836538421248?s=21).
 This can be fixed via unplugging/replugging or via [toggling True Tone](https://twitter.com/nicholascooke/status/1263244851266510848?s=21).
 This bug is [independent](https://twitter.com/sdw/status/1263226044435140608?s=21) [of](https://twitter.com/alihilal94/status/1263227224217595904?s=21) [the](https://twitter.com/oleg_v_soloviev/status/1263314894918729735?s=21) [screen](https://twitter.com/nicholascooke/status/1263244851266510848?s=21) you use though.
 Also, don’t confuse this bug with the [eye-burning brightness bug after reboot](https://macperformanceguide.com/blog/2020/20200107_1436-2019MacPro-LG5K-maximum-brightness-after-reboot.html) (I know it’s hard to keep up with all the different bugs these days).
 Luckily, Apple fixed the latter bug in Catalina 10.15.4.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">That‘s a new bug.
 Screen is super bright after wake? <a href="https://t.co/ldDkQNioA4">pic.twitter.com/ldDkQNioA4</a></p>&mdash; Peter Steinberger (@steipete) <a href="https://twitter.com/steipete/status/1263225822485381120?ref_src=twsrc%5Etfw">May 20, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Note: LG released [a second generation](https://9to5mac.com/2019/07/30/new-lg-ultrafine-5k-display/) of the LG UltraFine 5K display, and it adds support for 3840 x 2160 @ 60Hz over USB-C DisplayPort, so you can now connect an iPad Pro.
+Sporadic reports also mention fewer issues with the second generation.

 ## Conclusion